The year I complete my general schooling, plan ahead, learn Python, and catch up on my backlog.

 Because 2020 has taught us that anything can happen at times when we are the least prepared

-I hope your intuition reminds you of the negotiation deal with your brain where you say- “I’ll do that project tomorrow, I’ll start tomorrow, I don’t have time.
+I hope your conscience reminds you of that negotiation deal with your brain where you say- “I’ll do that project tomorrow, I’ll start tomorrow, I don’t have time.
 Procrastination.
 Or as I like to call it ‘working on getting work done”

 Go drink a glass of water, have a cold shower or if you’re reading this at night and you’re just about to doze off- try sleeping without a pillow and feel that weird ‘feeling of falling’ your idea doesn’t have to be ambitious.

 - teach / educate about privacy ; GNU/Linux ; static websites in an fun way for the masses on Peertube and LBRY

 - fix my wardrobe and optimize stuff to what I care about wearing

 - take 1 photo a week for the year and compile it into a small video

 - focus on minimalism, and towards an offline first world youtube-dl / Hundred Rabbits